perpetualtoday/perpetualtoday.github.io/content/post/the-2019-university-week-uphs-gma.md

 ---
 title: The 2019 University Week - UPHS-GMA
-description: Let's take a look at what happened on 2019's University Week at the University of Perpetual Help - GMA Campus.
+description: Let's take a look at what happened on 2019's University Week at the University of Perpetual Help - GMA Campus
 authors:
 - authors/ivy-mambanon.md
 - authors/sophia-morena-tauxe.md